peanutshawny/nfl-sports-betting/README.md

 In the parity driven NFL, the phrase “any given Sunday” is more prevalent than ever, which is why Moneyline bets can be very profitable when betting on the underdog.
 A Moneyline wager is one that is placed on either the favorite or the underdog to win straight up. optimizing Moneyline bets will be the focus of this project.

 ## Description of my Current Process
+Here's a breakdown of the steps I took and the conclusion I arrived at:

+First, I found three different datasets online that will make up the features that I will be testing.
+They are:

+### 1) Spreadspoke

+### 2) Teams

+### 3) Fivethirtyeight ELO

 ## Conclusion & Next Steps